ColOfAbRiX/tankwar/README.md

 ##A study on Neuroevolution

 > "Neuroevolution, or neuro-evolution, is a form of machine learning that uses evolutionary algorithms to train artificial neural networks.
-It is most commonly applied in artificial life, computer games, and evolutionary robotics." – Wikipedia
+It is most commonly applied in artificial life, computer games, and evolutionary robotics." ï¿½ Wikipedia

 ##The TankWar Project